-2023-24 Guidelines
+2024-2025 Guidelines

-Minister's message
+Minister's Message

-Sporting clubs and recreation facilities are at the heart of our South Australian communities.
-These are places where all community members can come together to connect, be active and enjoy a sense of belonging.
+Sporting clubs and recreation facilities are integral to the fabric of our South Australian communities.
+These spaces provide a hub where community members can gather, stay active, and foster a strong sense of belonging.

-Sport and active recreation is important to everyone's health and wellbeing.
-The State Government recognises the upgrade and development of sporting clubs and recreation facilities is exceedingly important to ensure that all people are able to participate and incorporate movement, play and performance in their daily lives.
+Sport and active recreation are essential for everyone's health and wellbeing.
+The State Government recognises the crucial role of upgrading and developing sporting clubs and recreation facilities to help ensure everyone can participate and integrate movement, play, and performance into their daily lives.

-The State Government supports all levels of sport - from community through to elite.
-Community clubs, regional sporting hubs and associations are at the core of strong South Australian communities.
+The State Government is committed to supporting all levels of sport, from community clubs to elite athletes.
+Community clubs, regional sporting hubs, and associations form the backbone of resilient South Australian communities.

-The Community Recreation and Sport Facilities Program assists organisations fund projects that meet the diverse needs of the South Australian community and provide equitable access for all users.
+The Community Recreation and Sport Facilities Program is designed to help organisations fund projects that cater to the diverse needs of the South Australian community, ensuring equitable access for all users.

-In 2023-24, \$5,575,000 is available through the Community Recreation and Sport Facilities Program, to assist organisations to develop infrastructure that will enable greater opportunity for participation in active recreation and sport for all South Australians.
+For the 2024-25 period, \$5,664,000 is available through the Community Recreation and Sport Facilities Program.
+This funding aims to help organisations develop infrastructure that enhances opportunities for all South Australians to engage in active recreation and sport.

-The aim of this program is to get South Australians moving and enjoying the many physical, mental and emotional health and wellbeing benefits sport and active recreation provide, by assisting with the development of high-quality, fit-for-purpose, active recreation and sport infrastructure.
+The goal of this program is to encourage South Australians to get moving and reap the numerous physical, mental, and emotional health benefits of sport and active recreation by supporting the creation of high-quality, fit-for-purpose infrastructure.

-Thank you to all who support, include and empower people through sport and recreation.

-It is with great pleasure that I invite applications for the 2023-24 Community Recreation and Sport Facilities Program.
+We extend our gratitude to everyone who supports, includes, and empowers people through sport and recreation.
+It is with great pleasure that I invite applications for the 2024-25 Community Recreation and Sport Facilities Program.